lukacupic/Teams-Holiday-Special/README.md

 4. Click "Load unpacked" on the left side and locate the extension directory

 ## Usage:
 Open a Teams tab and locate the extension.
-Enter an image url and reload the page.
-Rejoice.
+Enter an image url, reload the page, and rejoice.

-For any issues please let me know.
+Ping me if you encounter any issues.